Xfers/docs/source/includes/Core/_charge.md

 Xfers might use a `bank_unique_amt` to help in identifying the bank transfer in case the user forgets to enter his contact number in the comments section.
 This is a random amount with very small difference from actual amount(a few cents) which Xfers will absorb.
 However this is only to be used as a backup; the user should always enter his contact number.

+If you receive a status code of 503, please retry the request after a period of time.
+A "Retry-After" header is provided by the response to indicate the length of time (in seconds) before you should retry.

 The table below explains some of these attributes:

 key | meaning